c6o/docs/content/concepts/provisioner.md

 Application manifests are stored in Hub, and downloaded to the store for installation.
 When installing an application, the Store uses information the manifest to find the corresponding provisioners to install applications.

-In the store, users are prompted with an install wizard to generate a complete application spec.
+In the store, users are prompted with an installation wizard to generate a complete application spec.
 The application spec is then written to the cluster.
 The system-controller retrieves an event and provisions the application by calling one (or more) application provisioners.

 #### Remove - Marina

 On remove, the app manifest is deleted.
-The system-controller detects the delete, and then calls the deprovision method on a provisioner.
+The system-controller detects the deletion, and then calls the deprovision method on a provisioner.
 Once deprovision succeeds, the application resource is released for k8s to delete it.

-When the user chooses *advanced options* during uninstall, the uninstall web components for each provisioner used by the app is displayed in a wizard similar to the install.
+When the user chooses *advanced options* during uninstall, the `uninstall` web components for each provisioner used by the app is displayed in a wizard similar to the installation.

 #### Settings - NavStation